cp2k/dbcsr/docs/guide/2-user-guide/1-installation/index.md

 -DTEST_OMP_THREADS=<2,N>
 ```

-When providing a custom build of `libxsmm`, make sure that its library directory is added to the `PKG_CONFIG_PATH` variable prior
+When providing a build of LIBXSMM, make sure the `lib` directory is added to the `PKG_CONFIG_PATH` variable prior
 to running `cmake`.
-An example if `libxsmm` was checked out using Git to your home folder:
+For example, if LIBXSMM was checked out using Git to your home folder:

 ```bash
 export PKG_CONFIG_PATH="${PKG_CONFIG_PATH}:${HOME}/libxsmm/lib"